How does an online internship work?

 For example, you could try to create a flow chart (or mind map) illustrating how you perceive the task/problem and then talk through this visualisation via screen-share during your video call.

-You can learn more about how to get the most out of Zoom here.
+Learn more about how to get the most out of Zoom.

 What advice would you give to a student who is about to start a virtual internship?